 In particular, in your home router, setup the UDP frame redirection to port (typically 8014) to this computer (with a fixed address in the subnet), on which we run the perseus.exe client program.
 Otherwise, there will be no “audio” transmission from the remote PERSEUS SDR.
 You should also unblock connections for perseus.exe in the Windows firewall.

 From February 2014, my PERSEUS receiver is available under the SP5DDF name .
 The receiver works usually with the dipole antenna at 7 MHz.
 I can connect other antennas on individual request.
-Bearings (location, availability, IP, port) of PERSEUS receivers are given on the map: microtelecom.it/map/PerseusServers.html
+Bearings (location, availability, IP, port) of PERSEUS receivers are given on the Perseus map.

-Sometimes the site with Microtelecom maps: microtelecom.it/map/PerseusServers.html does not work, so there is no information about the current (and unfortunately variable) IP of my Neostrada.
-Then you can always connect with the receiver using the address: a52n16.dyndns.org and port 8014.
+Sometimes the site with Microtelecom maps does not work, but you can always connect with the receiver using the IP address: 188.8.131.52 and port 8014.
+Sometimes, unfortunately, the receiver is turned off, e.g. during a stormy weather.

 Have a nice listenings!